manussekhar/German_Notes/Conjugation/Modal verbs.md

 Sentence with Modal verb is like S + MV + Optional adjective + Object + infinity form of 2nd verb Ich kann rote Äpfel moügen - I can like red apples

+Wir können - we can
+ihr könnt - you all can

 Ich kann essen - I can eat
-Du kannst Skteboard fahren - you can ride skateboard

-Hannah kann einen Radschlah machen - Hannah can do a cartwheel Wir können - we can
 Wir können uns entspannen - we can relax

+Du kannst Skteboard fahren - you can ride skateboard Sie können nicht singen  - They can't sing
+Sie können das Lied nicht singen - They can't sing the song

+Hannah kann einen Radschlah machen - Hannah can do a cartwheel

+Andrew soll Janus helfen = Andrew should help Janus

+Du muss - You must
+Er muss Wasser trinken - he must drink water.

+Ich will Fahrad fahren - I want to ride a bicycle wir wollen Geld - we want money
+Wir wollen nicht Geld - we dont want money